Constitutive activity of ionotropic glutamate receptors via a hydrophobic plug in the ligand-binding domain

 Abstract

 Neurotransmitter ligands electrically excite neurons by activating ionotropic glutamate receptor (iGluR) ion channels.
 Knowledge of the iGluR amino acid residues that dominate ligand-induced activation would enable the prediction of function from sequence.
-We therefore explored determinants of activity in rat NMDA-type iGluRs (NMDA receptors), complex heteromeric iGluRs comprising two glycine-binding GluN1 and two glutamate-binding GluN2 subunits, using amino acid sequence analysis, mutagenesis, and electrophysiology.
+We therefore explored the molecular determinants of activity in rat NMDA-type iGluRs (NMDA receptors), complex heteromeric iGluRs comprising two glycine-binding GluN1 and two glutamate-binding GluN2 subunits, using amino acid sequence analysis, mutagenesis, and electrophysiology.
 We find that a broadly conserved aspartate residue controls both ligand potency and channel activity, to the extent that certain substitutions at this position bypass the need for ligand-binding in GluN1 subunits, generating NMDA receptors activated solely by glutamate.
-Furthermore, we identify a homomeric iGluR from the placozoan Trichoplax adhaerens that has utilized this crucial residue to evolve into a leak channel that is inhibited by neurotransmitter binding, pointing to a dominant role of this residue throughout the iGluR superfamily.
+Furthermore, we identify a homomeric iGluR from the placozoan Trichoplax adhaerens that has utilized native mutations of this crucial residue to evolve into a leak channel that is inhibited by neurotransmitter binding, pointing to a dominant role of this residue throughout the iGluR superfamily.

 Article activity feed